k0rdent/docs/docs/quickstarts/quickstart-2-remote.md

 Now we create the {{{ docsVersionInfo.k0rdentName }}} `ClusterIdentity` resource template `ConfigMap`.
 As in prior steps, create a YAML file called `remote-ssh-key-resource-template.yaml`:

 > NOTE:
-> The ConfigMap name needs to be exactly `remote-ssh-key-resource-template`, see [naming the template configmap](../appendix/appendix-providers.md#naming-the-template-configmap) for more detail.
+> The `ConfigMap` name, in this case, needs to be exactly `remote-ssh-key-resource-template`.
+See [naming the template configmap](../appendix/appendix-providers.md#naming-the-template-configmap) for details.

 ```bash
 cat > remote-ssh-key-resource-template.yaml << EOF